waynodiablo/Oystercard/further_javascript/02_to_do_list_model.md

 ### To complete this challenge, you will need to:

-- [ ] Write tests that check you can store and retrieve a list of to dos, and also create a new to do from a `task` string like `Eat breakfast`.
+- [ ] Write tests that check you can instantiate a JavaScript object that represents a list of to do objects.
+Write tests to check that you can give the to do list object a string like `Eat breakfast` and it will store a new to do object.
 - [ ] Implement a to do list model that passes the tests.

 ### Resources